 Training, Awareness, and Reporting Concerns

 All PSI staff are required to complete an annual code of conduct refresher training online which specifically includes a module on recognizing and preventing trafficking in persons.
 Compliance with this global requirement is tracked by individual and performance is discussed and followed up on directly by PSI’s Senior Management.
+Beginning in 2021, PSI will require an annual online training which covers all aspects of safeguarding, to include human trafficking and modern day slavery.

 Additionally, the PSI Code of Conduct is signed by all PSI personnel to show that they have read, understood, and will abide by its policies and principles.
-The code of conduct statement specifically covers trafficking in persons, modern slavery, child welfare, and preventing sexual exploitation and abuse.\
+The code of conduct statement specifically covers trafficking in persons, modern slavery, child welfare, and preventing sexual exploitation and abuse.

 In order to confidentially or anonymously report any concerns related to modern day slavery, anyone internal or external to the organization is able to use PSI’s EthicsPoint website and phone numbers to bring forth allegations.
 All allegations are taken seriously and are investigated thoroughly.
 PSI offices are required to have posters with this contact information hanging in visible locations for all personnel, partners, and visitors to see and access.
 The EthicsPoint information is also included in PSI’s sub-agreement and vendor agreement templates.